axibase/axibase-collector-docs/docker_metrics.md

 `docker.fs.size.rw` | File System | The total size of all the files in the container, in bytes.
 If you were to export the filesystem of the container as a tarball, the file would be about that size.
 `docker.fs.size.rootfs` | File System | The size of the files which have been created or changed, if you compare the container to the base image.
 Just after creation, this should be zero; as you modify (or create) files, this increases.
 `docker.process.all` | Process | The number of all processes for running container.
-`docker.process.filtered` | Process | The number of all processed which have been filtered by [field 'Excluded Processes'](./jobs/docker.md#job-settings) for running conteiner.
+`docker.process.filtered` | Process | The number of all processed which have been filtered by [field 'Excluded Processes'](./jobs/docker.md#job-settings) for running container.
 `docker.pids.current` | Process | The number of pids in the cgroup (Linux specific stats, not populated on Windows.)
 `docker.pids.limit` | Process | The hard limit on the number of pids in the cgroup.
 A "Limit" of 0 means that there is no limit.
 (Linux specific stats, not populated on Windows.)
 `docker.storage.read.count.normalized` | I/O | The disk stats on Windows.